-This page provides food safety advice for elderly people who receive meals on wheels or buy frozen meals.
-It also gives ideas about how to gain weight, which is a common dilemma for older people.
+Food safety advice for elderly people, including those who receive meals on wheels or buy frozen meals.

 - always use clean utensils

 - use separate chopping boards and utensils when preparing raw foods (especially meat and poultry) and cooked or ready-to-eat foods

 - personal hygiene is vital to maintain food safety - always wash and dry your hands before handling food